Per-team and per-department cost breakdowns

 Kubernetes labels (automatic)

-If your workloads already carry team and department labels, Kubeadapt picks them up automatically.
-The agent reads these labels from your deployments, statefulsets, and daemonsets, and the dashboard groups costs accordingly.
+If your workloads already carry team and department labels, the agent reads them from deployments, statefulsets, and daemonsets and groups costs accordingly.
 No manual mapping needed.

 What you get